ruFFaa/AgentVault/TERMS_OF_SERVICE.md

 **9. Governing Law**

-These Terms shall be governed by and construed in accordance with the laws of [Insert Jurisdiction - e.g., State of California, USA], without regard to its conflict of law principles.
+These Terms shall be governed by and construed in accordance with the laws of [Bavaria, Germany], without regard to its conflict of law principles.

 **10. Changes to Terms**